2021 France Young Talent Award

 L’Oréal-UNESCO For Women in Science:

-Paris, October 4, 2021 - The COVID crisis has shown us that to meet the major challenges facing the world, all talents must be mobilized.
-To help promote the scientific excellence of women, which remains too little recognized, the Foundation L'Oréal, together with the Académie des Sciences and the French National Commission for UNESCO, is awarding the Prix Jeunes Talents Pour les Femmes et la Science France 2021 to 35 brilliant young female researchers.
+Paris, October 4, 2021 – The COVID crisis has shown us that to address the major challenges facing the world, we must mobilize all talent.
+To help promote women’s scientific excellence, which remains underrecognized, the L’Oréal Foundation, together with the French Academy of Sciences and the French National Commission for UNESCO, is awarding the 2021 Young Talents for Women in Science France Prize to 35 brilliant young female researchers.

 THE WORLD NEEDS SCIENCE, AND SCIENCE NEEDS WOMEN

-Women are still under-represented in scientific research: today they account for just 33% of researchers worldwide, and 28% in France.[1]
+Women remain underrepresented in scientific research: today, they account for only 33% of researchers worldwide, and 28% in France.[1]
 In Europe, 86%[2] of senior academic positions in science are held by men.
-And less than 4% of Nobel Prizes in science have been awarded to women.
+And fewer than 4% of Nobel Prizes in science have been awarded to women.

-For the 15thannual edition of the Prix Jeunes Talents France 2021, the L'Oréal Foundation and its partners, the French Academy of Sciences and the French National Commission for UNESCO, reaffirm their commitment to working alongside women scientists, to make them visible, support them and promote them within research.
+For the 15th annual edition of the 2021 France Young Talents Award, the L’Oréal Foundation and its partners, the French Academy of Sciences and the French National Commission for UNESCO, reaffirm their commitment to supporting women scientists, raising their visibility, and promoting their contributions within the research community.

-This year, 21 female doctoral candidates and 14 female post-docs were selected in France from 740 applications by a jury of excellence made up of 28 researchers from the Académie des sciences.
+This year, 21 doctoral students and 14 postdoctoral researchers were selected in France from among 740 applications by a jury of excellence composed of 28 researchers from the French Academy of Sciences.

-These promising scientists received an endowment (€15,000 for doctoral students, €20,000 for post-docs), which will help them to continue their research work.
-They have also benefited from leadership training (management, negotiation, public speaking, etc.) aimed at giving them additional resources to better tackle the glass ceiling that remains a reality in the research world.
+These promising scientists received a grant (€15,000 for doctoral students, €20,000 for postdoctoral researchers), which will help them continue their research.
+They also received training in leadership (management, negotiation, public speaking, etc.) aimed at giving them additional tools to better confront the glass ceiling, which remains a reality in the world of research.

-Coming from mainland France and overseas, and from a wide variety of research fields (research in genetics and ecology, treatments for female infertility, studies of viruses and chronic diseases, astronomy, cybersecurity, etc.), these young female researchers are numerous in their desire to share and pass on their passion for science, in order to inspire the scientists of tomorrow.
-"It's important to have a supportive ecosystem of other women in order to gain the confidence to achieve your career goals , for example, says Dorien Maas, a post-doc in psychiatry and neuroscience.
-Similarly, biologist Jessika Consuegra asserts that "anyone, regardless of income, origin or gender, must be able to find their place in science."
+Hailing from mainland France and the overseas territories, and working in a wide variety of research fields (genetics and ecology, treatments for female infertility, studies of viruses and chronic diseases, astronomy, cybersecurity, etc.), many of these young researchers want to share and pass on their passion for science to inspire the scientists of tomorrow.
+“It is important to have a support ecosystem made up of other women in order to gain the confidence needed to achieve one’s career goals ,” says, for example, Dorien Maas, a postdoctoral researcher in psychiatry and neuroscience.
+Similarly, biologist Jessika Consuegra asserts that “anyone, regardless of income, background, or gender, should be able to find their place in science.”

-To foster the emergence of a new generation of excellent female researchers, the L'Oréal Foundation, alongside UNESCO, awards each year, in more than 110 countries,via its national and regional Jeunes Talents Pour les Femmes et la Science programs,nearly 250 endowments,which aim to provide specific support to doctoral and post-doctoral students, at a key moment in their careers.
+To foster a new generation of outstanding female researchers, the L’Oréal Foundation, in partnership with UNESCO, awards nearly 250 grants each year in over 110 countries, through its national and regional Young Talents For Women in Science programs, aimed at providing specific support to doctoral and postdoctoral researchers at a key moment in their careers.

-Maëlle Bellec - Unlocking the mysteries of embryo development
+Maëlle Bellec – Unraveling the mysteries of embryonic development

 Morgane Boulch – Developing immunotherapy to fight cancer